What is Lens Formula?

 So v = 6 cm.
 From the ray diagram we see that this is an inverted, real image.

-Answer: Glass and water are transparent materials.
-There is a certain amount of plastic that is transparent so that the plastic can be used to make any lens, but the clay is an opaque substance so that the light can not be transmitted into it but clay can not be used to create the lens.
+Glass and water are transparent materials.
+There is a certain amount of plastic that is transparent so that the plastic can be used to make any Lens, but the clay is an opaque substance so that the light cannot be transmitted into it but clay cannot be used to create the Lens.
+One of the most common ways of creating a Lens is also by using the optical glass but then to make Lens generally crystals and plastics are also utilized and also mirrors are generally constructed out of any which can be polished or reflected.

-Answer: A lens is a transmissive optical device that disperses pr focuses a light beam by means of refraction.
-A simple lens is a lens that consists of a single piece of transparent material, while a compound lens consists of several simple lenses or elements, that are usually arranged along a common axis.
+A Lens is a transmissive optical device that disperses or focuses a light beam utilizing refraction.
+A simple Lens is a Lens that consists of a single piece of transparent material, while a compound lens consists of several simple Lenses or elements that are usually arranged along a common axis.
+It is used widely in Physics which comprises a simple single element.
+There are many typical examples of simple Lenses like magnifying glasses or glasses which we use for simple reading.